HuguesTHOMAS/KPConv/README.md

 * Visualization of learned kernel deformations
 * Visualization of Effective Receptive Fields

-You will find more details on how to run these experiments and how to train a KPConv network on your own data in the `doc` folder
+You will find more details on how to run these experiments and how to train a KPConv network on your own data in the [INSTALL.md](./doc) folder

 ## License
 Our code is released under Apache 2.0 License (see LICENSE file for details).